sa1nick/react-quiz-app/README.md

 # React Quiz App with useReducer Hook

-Built a React quiz app using the useReducer hook with an engaging UI design, featuring a progress bar to track questions attempted and earned marks.
-Implemented a timer to enforce time limits.
-Provides a result summary and displays the user's high score.
+The React Quiz App uses the useReducer hook for efficient state management.
+It features an engaging UI with a progress bar to track question attempts and a timer to add excitement.
+Users receive a detailed result summary and can view their high score, making it a competitive and interactive quiz experience.

 ![Quiz App Screnshot](https://github.com/sa1nick/react-quiz-app/blob/3b548ffc5dfbc78cb4345c3368f58c008bd2269a/Preview.png)